MayaPosch/NymphCast/README.md

 Or (building and running on Windows & other **desktop** platforms):

 1. Download or clone the project repository
-2. Build the libnymphcast library in the `src/client_lib` folder using the Makefile in that folder: `make lib`.
-3. Execute `sudo make install` to install the library.
-5. Ensure the Qt5 SDK is installed.
+5. Ensure the Qt5 SDK is installed along with libPoco, NymphRPC & LibNymphCast.
 6. Create `player/NymphCastPlayer/build` folder and change into it.
 7. Execute `qmake ..` followed by `make`.
 8. The player binary is created either in the same build folder or in a `debug/` sub-folder.